insinfo/oracledb_dart/python-oracledb/doc/src/user_guide/sql_execution.rst

   The fetch methods return data as tuples.
 To return results as dictionaries, see :ref:`rowfactories`.

-- Data can also be fetched in Arrow data format, see :ref:`dataframeformat`.
+- Data can also be fetched in data frame format, see :ref:`dataframeformat`.

 Closing Cursors
 ---------------